Ty Stanton, Human Resources Director

 All new employees within the Department of Corrections receive training at the beginning and throughout employment.
 New employees responsible for the care, custody and control of inmates must complete one year of on-the-job training, and three or four weeks of basic training are completed at the Departments' Training Academy in Elizabethtown, Lancaster County.
 The training classes, plus room and board (not provided for employees of SCI Camp Hill and Central Office due to travel proximity to the Training Academy) are provided at not expense to the employees.
 Courses in interpersonal communication skills, inmate behavior, suicide prevention, self-defense understanding and dealing with narcotics, search procedures report writing, basic First Aid, CPR and riot control are offered.
 Corrections Employees with limited contact with inmates attend either a one or two week basic training program.

 Employees may choose from various health benefit options.
-Employees hired after August 1, 2003 are assessed five percent of their bi-weekly gross salary plus the difference of any plan that is above the least expensive plan.
+Employees hired after August 1, 2003 are assessed a percentage of their bi-weekly gross salary plus the difference of any plan that is above the least expensive plan.
+Eligible employees hired on or after January 1, 2016 will have the option of enrolling in prescription coverage, in addition to medical coverage, upon their date of hire.

 The PEBTF also provides supplemental health insurance benefits for eligible, permanent employees and retirees.
-Currently, dental, vision, and hearing aid benefits are provided by the PEBTF.
-Mental health and substance abuse benefits are provided through Optum, formerly known as United Behavioral Health, a managed care provider for all employees regardless of the health care program selected for other health needs.
+Currently, prescription drugs, dental, vision, and hearing aid benefits are provided by the PEBTF.
 For more information you can visit the PEBTF's internet site at http://www.pebtf.org.

 Domestic Partners: You can add coverage for your opposite sex or same sex domestic partner and/or any children of your domestic partner.
 In order to add coverage, you must provide supporting documentation and sign a verification statement affirming that you meet the qualifying criteria.
 When enrolling a domestic partner and/or their dependents in health benefits, you may be responsible for paying Federal, Social Security and Medicare taxes for the value of these benefits (imputed income).
 Also, the additional cost for your plan buy-up and your dependent buy-up, if applicable, may be taken on a post-tax basis in certain situations.
 Contact the HR Service Center for more information.